Azure/azure-iot-sdks/doc/get_started/linux-desktop-c.md

 7. See [Manage IoT Hub][lnk-manage-iot-hub] to learn how to observe the messages IoT Hub receives from the **simplesample_amqp** application and how to send cloud-to-device messages to the **simplesample_amqp** application.

 # TLS handshake
-If you are **not** able to connect because certification validation issue, you can use folllowing steps for debugging.
+If you are **not** able to connect because certification validation issue, you can use following steps for debugging.

 Connection to Azure IoT Hub is secured through [TLS].
 As part of [TLS] handshake, client has to validate server side **Root CA** [Step 3] of TLS handshake.

-Quick way to test to make sure underlying platform has Root CA as trusted, you can using following [curl] command with [verbose] -v option
+Quick way to test to make sure underlying platform has Root CA as **trusted**, you can using following [curl] command with [verbose] -v option

 `curl -v -H "Authorization:SharedAccessSignature sr={My SAS}” https://{MyTestHub}.azure-devices.net/devices/{My Device}/messages/events?api-version=2016-02-03 -H "Content-Type:application/json" -d "{ \"My Key\": \"My Value\" }"`